Leech Lake area resorts have it all, from watersports to sand beaches to picturesque sunsets. Enjoy resort amenities while you fish, boat and play!

 Besides enjoying the in the peaceful quiet of the Northwoods, you can stay active at our multi-purpose tennis/volleyball court.
 Our new protected harbor is waiting for your boat.
 Easy in and out, on Leech Lake.
 Bonfires, hiking and biking trails, sauna, fun bugs, paddle boats, kayaks, basketball, volleyball, and game room.

-A northwoods family cabin vacation in the Walker Lakes Area is just what your family needs this year to build lasting memories.
-Book DIRECTLY with any of our members and SKIP those middleman booking website traveler fees.
+A northwoods family cabin vacation in the Leech Lake Area is just what your family needs this year to build lasting memories.
+Book DIRECTLY with rental owners or local property managers and skip those middleman booking website traveler fees.

 Memorable vacation experiences without the huge price tag are possible.